jethornton/flexgui/docs/source/hal.rst

 Bool Label
 ----------

-A Qlabel of hal_type HAL_BIT can have True and False text by adding two additional Dynamic Properties.
+A QLabel of hal_type HAL_BIT can have True and False text by adding two additional Dynamic Properties.
 See :doc:`property`

 .. csv-table:: HAL Bool Label